web-infra-dev/modern.js/packages/builder/builder-doc/en/config/output/disableInlineRuntimeChunk.md

 - Type: `boolean`
 - Default: `false`

+Controls whether to the inline the [runtime chunk](https://webpack.js.org/configuration/optimization/#optimizationruntimechunk) to HTML.

-By default the [runtimeChunk](https://webpack.js.org/configuration/optimization/#optimizationruntimechunk) file will be inlined into html rather than written into dist directory.
+By default the runtime chunk file will be inlined into HTML rather than written into dist directory, this can reduce the HTTP request number.

-This option is used to disable that default behaviour.
+This option is used to disable that default behavior.

 ```js
 export default {